mixxorz/mixxorz.github.io/_drafts/dockerfile-deployment-for-speedy-deploys-with-dokku.md

 ---
-title:  "Dockerfile deployment for speedy deploys with Dokku"
+title:  "Using Dockerfiles for speedier deploys with Dokku"
-description: Using Dockerfile based deployments with Dokku
+description: Deploys faster than you can open twitter
 #date: To be added
 ---